jnorton77/boggle_board/README.md

 ## Objectives

-### Stupid Boggle Board
+### Simple Boggle Board

 Our `BoggleBoard` class has one core instance method: `shake!`

 For the first step, focus on how you represent the board. `shake!` should modify the board, filling each cell with a random upper-case letter `A-Z`.

 There are no other restrictions on the letters.
 They can appear multiple times, for example.
-Just pick a flippin' random letter and don't sweat it, ok?
+Just pick a random letter and don't sweat it.

 I also know you're worrying about how "Q" is always "Qu" in Boggle.
 Stop!
 Just let it be "Q" for now.